Konkaniprakasa/Konkaniprakasa.github.io/_posts/2025-08-09-Umlaut-in-Konkani.md

 [This could indicate that the Konkani **_'schwa'_** is realized closer to the _open-mid vowel_ [ɜ].]

-Once the umlaut process was established and vowel qualities shifted, the distinction between close-mid & open-mid vowels persisted regardless of whether [u] or [ə] were retained or lost.
+Once the umlaut process was established and vowel qualities shifted, the distinction between close-mid & open-mid vowels persisted regardless of whether [u] or [ə] were retained or dropped.

 Let us look at some examples to understand how this happened-